zach2good/opengl-skeleton/README.md

 OpenGL Skeleton
 ===

-A no-fuss skeleton app for creating OpenGL applications with SDL2, GLEW, GLM, stb_image and Imgui.
+A no-fuss skeleton app for creating OpenGL applications with SDL2, GLEW, GLM, SOIL and Imgui.
 All sources included.

 <b>Just point CMake at it and generate your project files</b>.